mgutz/nanoc3_blog/content/2010/03-12-templa_is_code_infusion.md

 _Templa_ offers a different approach by infusing code into functions.
-The code is the output of text transformation from template markup such as JSP, HAML, etc. As part of the function, the infused code access to any local variables (private or public) as well as instance and class variables.
+The code is the output of text transformation from template markup such as JSP, HAML, etc. As part of the function, the infused code has access to any local variables (private or public) as well as instance and class variables.
 _Templa_ lets developers
 think in their favorite language instead of yet another language.